Desi Readers

 /

-One Indian Girl has nothing to do with the lefts and rights of the novel writing tactics as it purely aims at pleasing the readers by different means and mostly the sexual-textual-ramblings.
-He has been successful as well, one has to admit this without any denial.
-Most of the modern authors try to woo their readers just by offering them something to have with them in their bed and enjoy – like a movie which has many item numbers and many sex scenes.
+One Indian Girl has nothing to do with novel writing tactics’ lefts and rights as it aims to please the readers by different means, mostly sexual-textual ramblings.
+He has also been successful; one has to admit this without any denial.
+Most modern authors try to woo their readers just by offering them something to have with them in their bed and enjoy—like a movie with many item numbers and many sex scenes.

-Radhika Mehta, like many other Chetan Bhagat’s protagonists, a typical IIM-A and IIT girl who leaves the country just like the author did.
-She lands a good job as well as a somehow good boyfriend who is afraid of marriage.
-She breaks up and leaves for another country only to find another boyfriend who is rather older than her but her feministic instinct does not forbid her from sharing a bed with a married guy.
+Like many of Chetan Bhagat’s protagonists, Radhika Mehta is a typical IIM-A and IIT girl who leaves the country just like the author did.
+She lands a good job and a somehow good boyfriend who is afraid of marriage.
+She breaks up and leaves for another country only to find another boyfriend who is somewhat older than her, but her feministic instinct does not forbid her from sharing a bed with a married guy.
 These are the new feministic ideals, nevertheless!

-You will find a lot to read again and again if you are also one of those readers who enjoy reading one part by El James 9 times!
-Otherwise, there is nothing in the book which could let you feel like reading a novel.
-It’s just a first-person overly erotic story which you can read on many sex-stories websites.
+You will find a lot to read repeatedly if you are also one of those readers who enjoy reading one part by EL James 9 times!
+Otherwise, nothing in the book could make you feel like reading a novel.
+It’s just a first-person, overly erotic story that you can read on many sex stories websites.
 Nevertheless, there, the storytellers are not Chetan Bhagat!

 Have a happy reading!